-Progressive Web Applications on iOS Provide a Rich Channel to Reach Customers Despite the Platform Limitations
+Progressive Web Applications (PWA) on iOS 13 & 14 Provide a Rich Channel to Reach Customers Despite the Platform Limitations

 This includes Apple's iPhones and iPads using iOS Safari.

-The catch is Apple's implementation is somewhat limited compared to other platforms, especially when compared to Chrome.
+The catch is Apple's implementation is somewhat restrained compared to other platforms, especially when compared to Chrome and Edge.

 Stop right there!!!!